wp-plugins/aklamator-pro-adsense/readme.txt

 If already have registered Aklamator account and own website that is using Wordpress please skip to step 2

-**1. step** : [Sign Up] (http://aklamator.com/registration/publisher "Aklamator Digital PR Sign up") Aklamator and get free Aklamator account and Aklamator Application ID.
+**1. step** : [Sign Up](http://aklamator.com/registration/publisher) Aklamator and get free Aklamator account and Aklamator Application ID.

 Fill your information and click “Create new account” You will get verification email with activation link (please check SPAM folder if it is missing).
 After activating your account proceed to login to Aklamator.

-**2. step** : [Sign in] (http://aklamator.com/login) and get your Aklamator Application ID
+**2. step** : [Sign in](http://aklamator.com/login) and get your Aklamator Application ID

 After logging in, go to your profile and copy Application ID

 After pasting Application ID to your wordpress plugin, it will automatically create first plugin for your blog and populate it with your RSS feed.
 It becomes visible in plugin settings (list below).
 Widget is 4x1 150x150px.
-If you want to change widget dimensions you can do that by logging to [Aklamator web] (http://aklamator.com/login)
+If you want to change widget dimensions you can do that by logging to [Aklamator web](http://aklamator.com/login)

 **3. step** : Download Aklamator wordpress plugin and paste your Aklamator Application ID